-Veeam Availability Orchestrator allows you to increase of the number of managed VMs during a certain grace period.
-The allowed license increase limit and the duration of the grace period are defined by the license type.
+Veeam Availability Orchestrator allows you to increase the number of managed VMs during a certain grace period.
+The grace period duration is equal to the duration of the license key.
+The allowed license increase limit is defined by the license type.

 Allowed Increase Limit

 20 licenses or 20% of the license count (whichever is greater)